Sean Purdy – Rescue Dog Whisperer

 In helping others, you’ll help yourself.
-A lot of my younger years I strived to help just myself until I realised that in helping others, you’ll help yourself, it wasn’t until I got my dog, Lilla, that I recognised how exactly I could do just that.
+A lot of my younger years I strived to help just myself until I realised that in helping others, you’ll help yourself, it wasn’t until I got my dog, Lilla from a rescue shelter, that I recognised how exactly I could do just that.

 Lilla was a very difficult puppy, and on top of having a new born baby boy, we were struggling to cope as a family.
 Things were getting worse, we tried out puppy socialization classes but they really didn’t work as too many puppies and too much excited, but the thing with puppy socialization classes are you don’t get the one-to one help so was at a loss until we got help from a dog behaviourist who taught me how to teach Lilla how to behave.